-170 3.2.1 Clouds
+3.2.1 Clouds

-Figure 3 shows how the IIR signature from an ice or liquid cloud layer varies with the cloud optical depth, the cloud top altitude, and the particle effective diameter in tropical and midlatitudes atmospheres.
-Ice cloud particle effective diameter of $20 \mu m$ , $40 \mu m$ , and $90 \mu m$ are used.
-We note that as the cloud optical depth or cloud altitude is changing, all the rest being the same, the simulated IIR signature describes arches on this representation, which is consistent with previous studies using the

-- 175 split-window technique (e.g.; Baum et al., 1994; Giraud et al., 1997; Dubuisson et al., 2008; Hong et al., 2010).
-The arches converge toward the clear-sky IIR signature (zero) as the cloud optical depth and cloud altitude decrease and toward the top-ofatmosphere black body IIR signature (red cross) as the cloud optical depth and cloud altitude increase.
-Indeed, if the cloud is optically thick, its emissivity is close to one in each channel and then their brightness temperatures are the same.
-Moreover, if the cloud top is sufficiently high (> 8 km), i.e. above the lower levels of the atmosphere where most of the water vapor resides, - 180 the IIR signature is weakly impacted by the remaining water vapor above the cloud.
-As a result, the IIR signature in optically thick clouds represents $-BTD^{CS}$ in each channel pair, i.e., $BT{12.05}^{CS} BT{10.60}^{CS}$ vs $BT{12.05}^{CS} BT{8.65}^{CS}$ .
+Figure 3 shows how the IIR signature from an ice or liquid cloud layer varies with the cloud optical depth, the cloud top altitude, and the particle equivalent diameter in tropical and midlatitudes atmospheres.
+Ice cloud particle equivalent diameter of 20 μm, 40 μm, and 90 μm are used.
+We note that as the cloud optical depth or cloud altitude is changing, all the rest being the same, the simulated IIR signature describes arches on this representation, which is consistent with previous studies using the split-window technique (e.g.; Baum et al., 1994; Giraud et al., 1997; Dubuisson et al., 2008; Hong et al., 2010).
+The arches converge toward the clear-sky IIR signature (zero) as the cloud optical depth and cloud altitude decrease and toward the top-of-atmosphere black body IIR signature (red cross) as the cloud optical depth and cloud altitude increase.
+Indeed, if the cloud https://doi.org/10.5194/amt-2021-419 is dense enough, its emissivity is close to one in each channel and then their brightness temperatures are the same.
+Moreover, if the cloud is high enough, the IIR signatures are weakly impacted by the water vapor above the cloud.
+As a result, the IIR signature in very dense clouds represents $-\mathrm{BTD^{CS}}$ in each channel pair, i.e., $\mathrm{BT^{CS}{12.05}} - \mathrm{BT^{CS}{10.60}}$ vs $\mathrm{BT^{CS}{12.05}} - \mathrm{BT^{CS}{8.65}}$ .
 The red and blue dashed ellipses represent the observed 95 % and 50 % confidence intervals of IIR clear-sky observations (Fig. 2).
-As expected, clouds with very thin optical depths ( $\tau \le 0.1 0.2$ ) fall into this region.
-A cloud lying very close to the surface ( $z{top} \le 1 2 \text{ km}$ ) will also fall into the clear-sky uncertainty region because the radiative contrast is very small and it is not possible to differentiate - 185 its IIR signature from the clear-sky IIR signature, unless its optical depth is large enough.
-Note that liquid clouds with optical thicknesses larger than 2 and at altitudes above 4 km can fall in the clear-sky uncertainty region.
-This occurs because the BTDs of these clouds are close to the clear-sky BTDs, which prevents our method from reliably discriminating cloud from aerosols.
-However, the cloud-aerosol discrimination of those cloud layers is straightforward in the CALIOP V4 CAD algorithm, and they are always classified with high confidence.
-Then, the IIR measurements of such cloud will be of no help in assessing - 190 the CAD algorithm classification.
+As expected, clouds with very thin optical depths ( $\tau \leq 0.1-0.2$ ) fall into this region.
+A cloud lying very close to the surface ( $z{\mathrm{top}} \leq 1-2$ km) will also fall into the clear-sky uncertainty region because the radiative contrast is very small and it is not possible to differentiate its IIR signature from the clear-sky IIR signature, unless its optical depth is large enough.
+Note that for liquid clouds, even optically thick and high clouds can stay in the clear-sky uncertainty region.
+Then, the IIR measurements of such cloud will be of no help in assessing the CAD algorithm classification.
 We note that the differences in the atmospheric profiles between summer and winter at the midlatitudes affect the IIR signature but that the altitude and optical depth of the cloud are the main drivers.